apache/cloudstack-documentation/source/adminguide/storage.rst

 **PowerFlex/ScaleIO**                          No               No                   Yes                         No
 ============================================== ================ ==================== =========================== ============================

-XenServer uses a clustered LVM system to store VM images on iSCSI and Fiber Channel volumes and does not support over-provisioning in the hypervisor.
+XenServer uses a clustered LVM system to store Instance images on iSCSI and Fiber Channel volumes and does not support over-provisioning in the hypervisor.
 The storage server itself, however, can support thin-provisioning.
 As a result the CloudStack can still support storage